Election Briefing 2024

 Organ donation

 The Conservative Government backed a Private Member’s Bill moving England to a presumed consent system for organ donation.
-The law passed in March 2019 and will be introduced from spring 2020.
+The law passed in March 2019 and came into force in spring 2020.

 Gambling